 Our creativity has has an Irish connection and explains our love for tactile objects and the design of household items.

-In the 19th century, Simon’s grandfather, Richard William Binns (1819-1900) emigrated from Ireland to England.
+In the 19th century, Simon’s three times great grandfather, Richard William Binns (1819-1900) emigrated from Ireland to England.
 In 1852 he took over management of the Chamberlain & Co porcelain works with business partner William Henry Kerr.

 Binns played a pivotal role in redeveloping and restructuring the factory.
 He had an eye for talent, drawing together a skilled group of apprentices, which developed new and visionary styles and designs.
 The success of his tenure led the works to become Royal Worcester, as we know it today.

 Binns’ approach very much matches our own - progressive, creative and visionary.
-We love working with talented, upcoming creatives, especially those who drawn on the rich and varied history of Derby and surrounding area.
+We love working with local, talented, upcoming creatives in the same way that he did.

 Image courtesy of the Museum of Royal Worcester.
 Find out more on its website